advaithprabhudev/Local-IBDP-LLM-Agent/README.md

   personal study material and the ChromaDB/SQLite state.
 - If Ollama isn't running or a model isn't pulled, each tool fails with a single actionable message rather than crashing.
+- Still working on improving the model, and responses